Gift-py/Transl8/README.md

 # Transl8
-User Interface for Language Translation Project 🔁 (Backend Added) translate your informal statements to a more formal form
+User Interface for Language Translation Project 🔁 (Backend Added) translate your informal statements to a more formal form.